closetgeekshow/GPTPromptExperiments/Generic/inferring-experts.md

 ### Prompt Pattern

 > Generate the most important unanswered questions raised by the input.
-For each question, infer the expert best qualified to answer it.
+Group similar questions together, then infer **one expert per group** capable of addressing them.

 ### Strengths

 * High signal
-* Naturally scoped
+* Prevents one‑expert‑per‑question explosion

 ---